tlf256/colorex-shercolorweb/README.md

 TODO:
 - applying different yaml files
 - passing in the oracle shercolor db password in install command when running centralized instance
+- for stores pass stores yaml and set admin password, for rancher pass rancher yaml and set oracle password

 From the root directory of this project, you can use the following command to install the `shercolorweb` Helm chart:
 ```sh